 Can't manage or remove objects that were synchronized through the Azure Active Directory Sync tool

-This article describes an issue in which you can't manage or remove objects that were created through directory synchronization from Azure AD.
-It provides two resolutions to resolve this issue according to different reasons.
+This article describes an issue that you can't manage or remove objects that were created through directory synchronization from Azure AD.
+It provides two resolutions for this issue according to different reasons.

 Original product version: Cloud Services (Web roles/Worker roles), Azure Active Directory, Microsoft Intune, Azure Backup, Office 365 Identity Management

 You try to manually manage or remove objects that were created through directory synchronization from Azure Active Directory (Azure AD):

 For example, you want to remove an orphaned user account that was synced to Azure AD from your on-premises Active Directory Domain Services (AD DS).

 In this scenario, you can't remove the orphaned user account by using the Microsoft cloud service portal in Office 365, Azure, or Microsoft Intune, or by using Windows PowerShell.